 Prior to that, I was a post doctoral researcher in the theoretical computer science group at the VU University Amsterdam and visiting lecturer of System Validation at TU Delft.
 I obtained my PhD in the Formal System Analysis group at Eindhoven University of Technology on a dissertation titled Advanced Reduction Techniques for Model Checking.

 I like teaching others about software engineering and software verification techniques.
-Currently I am involved in teaching courses on system validation, operating systems, communication technology, computer networks, formal languages & automata, functional programming and the fundamentals of computer systems.
-I have also taught automata theory and complexity at the VU.
+I have been involved in teaching courses on system validation, operating systems, communication technology, computer networks, formal languages & automata, functional programming and the fundamentals of computer systems, as well as automata theory and complexity.

 In my free time I like ballroom dancing, in which I participate in national and international competitions.